Modi govt not taking decisions so that people like them, but for their benefit, says Shah

-Union Home Minister Amit Shah on Tuesday said the Narendra Modi government is not taking decisions so that people like them, but for their welfare.
+Union Home Minister Amit Shah on Tuesday said the Narendra Modi government is not taking decisions so that people like them, but for their welfare and without being influenced by vote bank politics.

 Addressing an event to confer 'The Indian Express Excellence in Governance Awards', Shah said the works of any government, irrespective of the ideology, should be appreciated if those are for the benefits of people and their good.

 "The Modi government is not taking decisions so that people like them.
 It is taking decisions that benefit people.
-We brought GST and we knew that there were opposition to it.
-We brought DBT (Direct Benefits Transfer) and it was opposed.
-On occasions some decisions might have been harsh but all were good for the people," he said.
+We brought the GST and we knew that there were opposition to it.
+We brought the DBT (Direct Benefits Transfer) and it was opposed.
+On occasions, some decisions might have appeared harsh but all were for the good of people," he said.

-Shah said those journalists who are not objective and impartial can't do good journalism.
+Shah said journalists who are not objective and impartial can't do good journalism.

 Check out DH's latest videos